What are IoT sensors used in agriculture?

 Water Level Sensors:

-Drone and helicopter sensors: People equip these flying devices with a variety of sensors such as high – resolution cameras, infrared sensors, multispectral imagers, etc. to monitor crop growth, soil health, and environmental conditions over large areas of farmland.
+Drone and helicopter sensors: People add many agriculture sensors to these flying iot devices.
+These include high-resolution cameras, infrared sensors, and multispectral imagers.
+They use these tools to check crop growth, soil health, and environmental conditions over large farmland areas.

 In meteorological monitoring, CODA, with strong expertise and extensive experience, has developed various monitoring solutions for customers.